skrivov/erapp/SPEC.md

 Pre‑merge QA to catch conflicts, overlaps, unreachable rules, and gaps.

-Generate adversarial tests (e.g., edge dates, boundary amounts).
+Optionally propose adversarial example inputs (e.g., edge dates, boundary amounts) to guide future QA, but do not execute tests.

 ### Input to LLM